 This is an excellent question.
 For most professions, whether or not to get small business bonds is up to you.

-However, it is common for construction businesses to have bond coverage, general liability insurance and workers' compensation before being approved for a project or professional license.
+However, it is a common requirement for construction businesses to have bond coverage, general liability insurance and workers' compensation before being approved for a project or professional license.
 In some cases, it's required by law.

 If you’re doing smaller jobs like mowing lawns or cleaning houses, then you may not need to be bonded.

-How Next Insurance helps small business
+How NEXT helps small business

 Next Insurance specializes in business insurance for small businesses and self-employed workers.
 We offer a painless and seamless online process for finding insurance for thousands of types of small businesses.